Tsaritsyno Palace: Bazhenov's project

 However, by the end of the year, troubles arose with building supplies and funding; this was repeated several times throughout the construction, which lasted for a decade - contrary to the architect's plans to finish it all in three years.
-Bazhenov wrote numerous letters to officials, trying to find out the reasons for the difficulties.
+Bazhenov wrote numerous letters to officials to determine the reasons for the difficulties.
 Nevertheless, despite money and material shortages, the previously begun buildings were completed in 1777-1778, and in 1777 the construction of the Figured Gate and the main palace, which consisted of three buildings, began.
-It ended in 1782; at the same time, work for the Large Cavalry Corps, several outbuildings, and an arch-gallery were started.
+It ended in 1782; at the same time, work for the Large Cavalry Corps, several outbuildings, and an arch-gallery was started.